Subhahan-Shaik/Excel---Vrinda_Store---Data-Analysis-Project/README.md

 # Excel Store Data Analysis Project

 Welcome to my Excel Store Data Analysis project!
-In this project, I have developed a comprehensive Excel spreadsheet to analyze and visualize store data.
-With over 20 years of coding experience, I have utilized advanced Excel functionalities to provide powerful insights into your store's performance.
+In this project, I have developed a comprehensive Excel spreadsheet to analyze and visualize stored data.
+With 1 year of experience, I have utilized advanced Excel functionalities to provide powerful insights into your store's performance.

 ## Table of Contents
 1. [Introduction](#introduction)